bagusbrontosie/machine-learning-with-minishift/README.md

 For our project, we're going to create a basic 2-Dimensional Convolutional Neural Network.
 This architecture has been shown to be very effective at recognising patterns in images, and because it's a sequential model (a model data passes from each layer to the next) it's considered to be more more legible than other similarly tasked networks.

-Copy and paste the next code snippet on a new line after the last snippet we added.

 ```python
     model = Sequential()